 Google's Quality Score is partly based on expected click-through rate.
 Ads that are clear, readable, and fully visible tend to attract more clicks.

 If your message is cut off or unclear, users are less likely to engage.
-Over time, that can negatively affect performance and increase cost per click.
+Over time, that lowers Quality Score and raises your cost per click for the same position.

 Shapes first impressions instantly